Custom Home New Construction

 Focusing On Indoor-Outdoor Living

-In San Antonio, where Spanish style homes are commonly spotted in the neighborhoods, a more contemporary style has slowly risen in popularity in recent years.
+In this neighborhood, where Spanish style homes are very common, a more contemporary style has slowly risen in popularity in recent years.

 Custom home builder Beau Walker noticed his customers began asking him to design for more openness, clean lines and indoor-outdoor living.

 “All the homes designed now are much more open,” said Beau.
 “Formal dining rooms for example, are going away unless someone has a dining room table they inherited through the family.”